swetasuman94/Redesign-Unix-v6-file-system/ReadMe.txt

 Unix V6 file-system

+Team Members: Sweta Suman, Luay Abdeljaber, Shailaja Patangi

 Requirements:
 Unix V6 file system has limitation of 16MB on file size.
-Redesign the file system to remove this limitation.
-In particular, you should support files up to 4GB in size.
+Redesigned the file system to remove this limitation.
+In particular, supporting files up to 4GB in size.
 Also, the block size is 1024 Bytes, all fields of Super Block are now doubled and the free [ ] array is expanded so that the information stored in the super block is closer to 1024 Bytes.
 (We don’t want to waste any part of Super Block.)

 User input/commands:
 * initfs path_name size_of_file_system number_of _inodes - initialize file system.